 However, there are some steps you can take as a professional in sales, marketing, or other roles, to help vet out potential employers and minimize the chances of these obstacles ever existing for you in the workplace.

 Read This Disclaimer Before We Continue, Okay?

 I’m not a hiring expert.
 Additionally, I do not claim to be an expert on all-things LGBTQIA+ related.
 I also acknowledge that my own life experiences, identity (in various contexts in and out of being part of the LGBTQIA+ community), and upbringing mold my perspective as does everyone else’s.
-The purpose of this article is to suggest strategies that I have benefited from given my personal and professional life experiences as well as my opinion(s) on how to navigate the above challenges.
+The purpose of this article is to suggest strategies that I have benefited from given my personal and work life experiences as well as my opinion(s) on how to navigate the above challenges.
 Do what you wish with this information: but keep it productive and constructive.
 Let’s get into it:

 Consider The Company’s Firmographics